 Why Important: For any software solution, there is an application layer and a business logic layer.
 The application layer is the primary interface for your target audience to use your solution.
 The business logic layer is a primary component in how the solution works for your target audience, how it abstracts complexity in a number of different ways: reducing spreadsheets, connecting to other systems, gathering data, making calculations, visually representing complex structured data, etc.

-Repeat Value Prop: What did I say, hammer the value home to the extent that when you reveal the price or the possibly burdensome implementation timeline, your target audience breezes past it without any objection; they want the brand promise to apply to them!
+Finally, before you end your demo, make sure to repeat your product's value.
+What did I say?
+Hammer the value home to the extent that when you reveal the price or the possibly burdensome implementation timeline, your target audience breezes past it without any objection; they want the brand promise to apply to them!

-Why Important: Repeated value prop helps to reinforce and re-anchor your target audience on what they will achieve with your solution.
-Inevitably your demo will be longer than 30 seconds so repeatedly referencing your value prop will be needed.
-You may think you're repeating yourself too much-you're not; as soon as you think this, do it a couple more times-that should be sufficient.
+Repeated value prop helps to reinforce and re-anchor your target audience on what they will achieve with your solution.
+Inevitably your demo will be longer than 30 seconds, so repeatedly referencing your value prop will be needed.
+You may think you're repeating yourself too much, but you're not!
+As soon as you think this, do it a couple more times, then that should be sufficient.